walmartlabs/lacinia/docs/tutorial/init-schema.rst

 The ``clj -M:dev`` indicates that a REPL should be started that includes the ``:dev`` alias; this is what adds :file:`dev-resources` to the classpath and the ``user`` namespace is then loaded from :file:`dev-resources/user.clj`.

-We get an odd result when executing the query; not a map but that odd ``#ordered/map`` business.
+We get an odd result when executing the query; not a map but that strange ``#ordered/map`` business.

-The value returned makes use of an ordered map - a map that always orders its keys in the order that they are added to the map.
+This is because  value for the ``:data`` key makes use of an ordered map - a map that always orders its keys in the exact order that they are added to the map.
 That's part of the GraphQL
 specification: the order in which things appear in the query dictates the order in which they appear in the result.
 Clojure's map implementations don't always keep keys in the order they are added.